-- Within several weeks of travel, the Veterinary Certificate for Albania must be completed by a USDA or CFIA licensed veterinarian and endorsed by the USDA or CFIA if traveling from the United States or Canada.
+- Within 10 days of travel, the Veterinary Certificate for Albania must be completed by a USDA or CFIA licensed veterinarian and endorsed by the USDA or CFIA if traveling from the United States or Canada.

 - A copy of the Rabies Certificate should also be included for endorsement.